ivarref/mikkmokk-proxy/README.md

 * duplicate requests
 * delayed requests

-mikkmokk-proxy is — literally — your gateway drug.
+mikkmokk-proxy is — literally — a gateway drug for resiliency testing on the HTTP layer.

 ## Overview